Program manager vs. project manager: A detailed guide

 According to Glassdoor, the estimated annual salary of a program manager in the United States is $108,158 per year in the United States area, with an average salary of $100,063 per year.

-However, the salary varies widely depending on factors like area, certifications, industry, education, experience, and additional skills.
+However, the salary varies widely depending on area, certifications, industry, education, experience, and additional skills.

 The typical range falls between $84K – $140K/ year.